whitep4nth3r/womenwhostream.tech/pages/api/twitch/README.md

 # Serverless Function Configuration

-## Vercel Environment Vars
+## Environment Vars

-The following environment vars should be setup in vercel:
+The following environment vars should be setup in Netlify:

 | Variable Name                | Description                                            | Example                                                                                                        |
 | ---------------------------- | ------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------- |